 Limitations

 The questionnaire was sent to otologists who are interested in endoscopic ear surgery as the questionnaire asked participants to rate their experience on TEES.
 There is a low representation of surgeons who perform 0% of surgeries totally endoscopically (8% of respondents).
 Furthermore, the questionnaire did not ask the types of surgeries that the respondents normally perform using TEES.
 Therefore, the results may be influenced by this bias of respondents.
-This would affect the results as surgeons who perform primarily cholesteatoma surgeries might face different difficulties, such as dissection and removal of cholesteatoma, during surgery than surgeons who perform primarily tympanoplasties, where a major challenge could be positioning the graft.
+This would affect the results as surgeons who perform primarily cholesteatoma surgeries might face different challenges, such as dissection and removal of cholesteatoma, during surgery than surgeons who perform primarily tympanoplasties, where a major challenge could be positioning the graft.
 Low response rate.
 The questionnaire, with 11 questions, was designed to be very short and easy to complete but it still received a low response rate.
 This probably affected the statistical analysis of the results, where ideally 100 or more responses would be sufficient (?????).
 The surgeons who responded are probably biased towards using TEES and therefore, the responses did not include opinions from surgeons who are not interested in TEES.
 However, since this study aims to identify the needs of TEES surgeons, this limitation is not so significant as we want to know the opinions of surgeons who practice TEES and are therefore interested in TEES.
 It would be interesting to see how/if the challenges between microscopic otologists and TEES otologists vary.
-The questions asked before the comments section may have prompted specific responses as many of the responses were related to the TEES difficulties presented.
+The questions asked before the comments section may have prompted specific responses as many of the responses were related to the TEES challenges presented.

 Conclusion: